thekesolutions/koha-plugin-innreach-ill/README.md

         NR: 200
         SR: 202
 ```

+**local_patron_id**: The borrowernumber for the patron INN-Reach is using through the API.
+It should be picked
+from the stashed user on the API call, but it was not working on 18.11.
+TODO: double check status.
+This was patched
+on master.

 *Note*: Central patron types and central item types can be fetched using the defined methods
 using the Contribution class.